Gorgyrella/GroupProject_HSG/README.md

 The code is well commented as my aim was that anyone who finds my code on GitHub would be able to understand, modify and use it.
 It is split into a lot of sections which can be collapsed.
 Experience R coders can therefore easily skip sections that are not relevant for them.

-This project requires solid pre-existing knowledge in econometrics and time-series analysis.
+The project covers many of the skills taught in class such as loading data, modifying it, visualizing data, fitting statistical models and many more.
+However, in many parts, the project goes far beyond what was taught in class.
+Especially, this project requires solid pre-existing knowledge in econometrics and time-series analysis.
 If you want to brush up you knowledge in any of these areas, please consult the material in the references section.
 Or, if you're lazy, have a quick into Ben Lambert's introduction to ARMA(1,1) models video on YouTube: https://www.youtube.com/watch?v=Pg0RnP1uLVc

 # How to run the code